In Like Flint: Reception

 The film earned $5 million in rentals in North America in 1967.
+This meant it ranked in the top twenty films at the box office that year.

 According to Fox records, the film needed to earn $6,975,000 in rentals to break even and made $9,125,000, meaning it made a profit.

 Critical reaction

-In Like Flint received mixed reviews when released in 1967; a New York Times critic said: "Although the film crawls with dime-store beauties, there is a noticeable lack of sexiness in it.
+In Like Flint received unfavorable reviews when released in 1967; a New York Times critic said: "Although the film crawls with dime-store beauties, there is a noticeable lack of sexiness in it.
 Women bent on being tyrants evidently haven't much time for anything else".

 Roger Ebert had similar criticisms: "The sexiest thing in the new Derek Flint misadventure, In Like Flint, is Flint's cigarette lighter, which is supposed to know eighty-two tricks, but actually delivers only five, of which, one is the not extraordinary ability to clip Lee J. Cobb's moustache".

+Filmink argued "the film feels like it was made by men going through a divorce."

-The most lauded element of the film was easily the score, once again composed by Jerry Goldsmith.
-As critic Daniel Schweiger wrote in 2014, "There’s hep, insane energy to spare in Goldsmith’s delightful grooves, ostinato excitement and confident strings, especially when he roughhouses “Swan Lake”-style with bongo prancing, horn-slurring Russian dance moves.
+The most lauded element of the film was the score, once again composed by Jerry Goldsmith.
+As critic Daniel Schweiger wrote in 2014, "There’s hep, insane energy to spare in Goldsmith’s delightful grooves, ostinato excitement and confident strings, especially when he roughhouses Swan Lake-style with bongo prancing, horn-slurring Russian dance moves.
 And even given the score’s way-lighter tone, there are also some dynamite two-fisted brass moves that Bond would envy."

 On Rotten Tomatoes, the film holds a rating of 68% from 19 reviews.

+Proposed Third Flint Film

+Coburn later said, "The studio was very surprised by the success of the sequel.
+We said we might do more Flint films if the scripts were really good and if they hired top directors.
+Although Fox wanted us to do more Flint films, it just never worked out.
+They just didn't seem to care about quality anymore."

+In 1978 it was reported Coburn and Saul David were writing a script for another Flint movie.
+However it was never made.

 In popular culture

 In the movie Austin Powers: The Spy Who Shagged Me, the main character Austin Powers (while being on honeymoon with his new wife Vanessa Kensington) switches on the TV to a scene from In Like Flint.
 He mentions to Vanessa that it is his favorite movie.
-The phone in Austin's car has the same ringtone (but reversed) as the Z.O.W.I.E. telephone in the beginning of this film.
+The phone in Austin's devices has the same ringtone (but altered) as the Z.O.W.I.E. telephone in the beginning of this film.